NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-stacked-vertical-bar-chart.md

 8. Save the page and run the application.

 ### Example
 Consider an industry scenario which records the number of clients who use their products and services.
-The company plot the data on the stacked vertical bar chart to get the better comparison in their performances.
+The company plots the data on the stacked vertical bar chart to get a better comparison.
 For example,

 | Country | Products | Services |
 | :------: | :------: | :------: |